avpaul/learningpath/README.md

 - [ ] [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) - Describes thoroughly how to use the Fetch API to receive and send data.

-- [ ] [JavaScript Design Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) - Classical and JavaScript specific design patterns.
+- [ ] [JavaScript Design Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) - Classical and JavaScript specific design patterns and GOF design patterns

+- [ ] Web storage APIs and and Caching

+- [ ] Service workers and web workers

 - [ ] Regex